ManageIQ/manageiq-ui-service/docs/code_tour.md

 ## Adding Dependencies
 All dependencies are managed using [Yarn](https://github.com/yarnpkg/yarn).
-When adding a new dependency for use in the SUI there are three locations to pay attention to:
+When adding a new dependency for use in the SUI there are two locations to pay attention to:

 1. [package.json](package.json) - identifies resourcing and desired versions of app dependencies, confirm the correct version of the app you require is saved as a **Developer Dependency**, (`devDependencies`).
 When installing new dependencies be sure to install with an absolute version number: